dewangsahuji/Free-genai-bootcamp-2025/Sentence_constructor/ChatGPT/prompt.md

 - Do not provide particles in the vocablury table , students needs to figure the correct particles to use.

 ### Sentence structure
-- Do not orovide the particles in the sentence structures
+- Do not Provide the particles in the sentence structures
 -

 ### Clues and considerations